Destination Host Unreachable -Fix Ping Error Message

 How to Fix Ping Error Destination Host Unreachable?

-If you do not want to go into the complexity of this ICMP Echo, you can follow the instructions below to resolve the Destination Host Unreachable Ping error message.
+If you do not want to go into the complexity of this ICMP Echo Reply, you can follow the instructions below to resolve the Destination Host Unreachable Ping error message.

-Aggressive firewall settings can cause the destination host unreachable error.
+Aggressive firewall settings can interrupt the ICMP Echo Requests and cause the Destination Host Unreachable error.

-To check whether the firewall is the reason for this issue, disable it on your computer.
+Turn Off the Firewall to check whether the firewall is the reason for this issue on your computer.

-Try to access the Internet after disabling the firewall.
+Try to access the Internet after the firewall is Off.

-• Switch off the devices on your network
+• Switch off every device in the network.

-• Disconnect power cables from Modem and Router
+• Disconnect power cables from Modem, PC, and Router.

-• Power on the Modem and Router after one minute
+• Power On the Modem and wait for one minute.

 3. Disable IPv6 and Test the Connectivity

-Sometimes devices fell into the IP version conflicts.
-Different operating systems have different IP version priorities.
+Sometimes devices fall into IP version conflicts.
+Different operating systems have separate IP version priorities.

-Windows 10 prefer IPv6 to IPv4.
-The same is true for the major Linux variants like Ubuntu, Fedora, Debian, etc.
+Windows 10 prefers IPv6 to IPv4.
+Linux variants like Ubuntu, Fedora, and Debian prefer IPv6 to IPv4.

-However, sometimes devices fail to work properly with IPv6.
+However, sometimes devices fail to work with IPv6.

 Rarely it results in ICMP error messages.
-We can check it by disabling the IPv6 on your device.
+We can check it by turning off the IPv6 on your device.

-Let us check how to disable the IP Version 6 on a Windows 10 computer and test the issue.
+Let us check how to turn off the IP Version 6 on a Windows 11 computer and test whether it fixes the Destination Host Unreachable issue.

 • Click OK